ZurichNLP/mediomatix-code/README.md

 This is the code for the paper "The Mediomatix Corpus: Parallel Data for Romansh Idioms via Comparable Schoolbooks".

-The automatically aligned dataset can be found -> [here](https://huggingface.co/datasets/ZurichNLP/mediomatix).
+- The automatically aligned dataset can be found [here](https://huggingface.co/datasets/ZurichNLP/mediomatix).

-A release of the unaligned _Mediomatix_ schoolbooks is forthcoming.
+- The unaligned raw text is found [here](https://huggingface.co/datasets/ZurichNLP/mediomatix-raw).

 In this repository, we publish the code to re-build the dataset from scratch and reproduce the experiments in the paper.